PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/aavev3-dashboard/setup-and-extension.md

 ### Adding an Aggregate Snapshot

-For this example, we will add a 6-hour volume by action aggregate using the 24-hour volume aggregate as a reference.
+For this example, we will add a 6-hour volume-by-action aggregate using the 24-hour volume aggregate as a reference.
 The data for the 24-hour volume aggregate is already retrieved by the `BulkVolumeEventsPreloader` and processed using the `AggregateSupplyVolumeProcessor` as seen in this [compute](https://github.com/PowerLoom/snapshotter-computes/blob/aave/aggregate/single_aave_volume_24h.py#L108).

 1. **Create the Aggregation Worker Processor**: